ziali088/json-api-query-parser/README.md

-# JSON API Query Parser
+# JSON API Query Param Parser

 Provides a function to parse the `include` JSON API query parameter into an object.